KappaEtaKappa/KappaEtaKappa.github.io/README.md

 $ git commit -m "<description of changes>"

 # Push your changes to github
-$ git push
+$ git push --set-upstream origin my_new_feature
+# NOTE: If your upstream is already set, you can omit that flag. `git push` should work.
 ```
-Your changes will now be on Github.
+Your branch will now be on Github.
 You can create a pull request from there.
 Maintainers and other developers can then comment on and merge your changes into master.
 Once your changes are on master, they can be pulled into production.

 ---